|

 This button opens a file.
 You will be prompted to save

-the contents of the current file.
+any changes to the contents of the current file.

 Save File